Troubleshooting

 If SonarQube for IDE does not start or stops working and the IDE is still running, thread dumps are necessary to properly troubleshoot the problem *before the IDE is restarted*.
 If you restart the IDE, some information about what was happening when it failed will be lost.
 Fortunately, thread dumps are easy to obtain for both SonarQube for IDE and your IDE.

-1. While SonarQube for VS Code is running, run jps in your terminal to see a list of process IDs (PID).
+1. While SonarQube for VS Code is running, run `jps` in your terminal to see a list of process IDs (PID).

-2. Note the PID of sonarlint-ls.jar.
+2. Note the PID of `sonarlint-ls.jar`.

-3. Run jstack <PID> to get the thread dump.
+3. Run `jstack <`*`PID`*`>` to get the thread dump.

-Once obtained, please report your error to the Community forumarrow-up-right.
+Once obtained, please report your error to the [Community forum](https://community.sonarsource.com/c/sl/vs-code/36).
 Your thread dump may contain sensitive details and if it’s required for further troubleshooting, it will be possible to share your thread dump privately.

-The VS Code Developer Tools Console
+## The VS Code Developer Tools Console <a href="#the-vs-code-developer-tools-console" id="the-vs-code-developer-tools-console"></a>

 In addition, the VS Code Developer Tools Console can provide more information when troubleshooting.

-• Go to Help > Toggle Developer Tools > Console in VSCode
+* Go to **Help** > **Toggle Developer Tools** > **Console** in VSCode

-• Clear your console.
+* Clear your console.

-• Reproduce the issue you encountered and check the output.
+* Reproduce the issue you encountered and check the output.

-Configuring your JRE
+## Configuring your JRE

 SonarQube for VS Code requires a JRE to run and it's typically downloaded if a correct version is not found locally.
-Check the Overview on the Requirements page for full details on how this works.
+Check the [#overview](https://docs.sonarsource.com/sonarqube-for-vs-code/getting-started/requirements#overview "mention") on the *Requirements* page for full details on how this works.

-Signs that you may not have an approved JRE include notifications such as SonarLint Language Server client: couldn't create connection to server and/or Java 17 or more recent is required to run.
-Please download and install a recent JRE.
+Signs that you may not have an approved JRE include notifications such as `SonarLint Language Server client: couldn't create connection to server` and/or `Java 17 or more recent is required to run.
+Please download and install a recent JRE`.

 It could be that your installation of SonarQube for VS Code may have inadvertently been updated to a *universal* version which does not include the embedded JRE.
 Ideally, you should install a platform-specific version that fulfills your system requirements.